Preventing respiratory tract infections (RTIs)

 If you need to blow your nose, use a tissue and throw it in a bin as soon as you have finished with it.

-The simple act of washing your hands frequently using soap and running water very effectively reduces your chance of catching an RTI like a cold or flu, or spreading it to others, especially young children.
+The simple act of washing your hands frequently using soap and running water very effectively reduces your chance of catching an RTI like a cold or flu, or spreading it to other people, especially young children.
 This will help to wash away viruses or bacteria that may be present on your hands or in your home.

 Viruses and bacteria can be spread if you touch surfaces such as handrails or door knobs after going to the toilet and not washing your hands, or if you sneeze or cough into your hands and then touch a surface — that is why it is also important to wash your hands before eating or preparing food.